Immediate Assistance

 What is a NAICS code?

 A NAICS (pronounced NAKES) code is a standardized way for companies, industries, and economies to be compared and analyzed across North America.
-Developed by the United States, Mexico, and Canada, the North American Industry Classification System uses a 2-6 digit code to categorize and group businesses.
+Developed by the United States, Mexico, and Canada, the North American Industry Classification System uses a two to six-digit code to categorize and group businesses.

 NAICS codes have many applications, but one of the biggest is the Small Business Administration (SBA) using them to set standards for what is considered a “small” business.
 This affects who is eligible for certain small business-related programs and certifications.
 In addition, many trade associations and regulatory boards use them to post contracts for a given NAICS code, or even offer tax incentives to certain classifications.